PsychoCode02/QuoteGenerator-/README.md

 # QuoteGenerator-

- this project is an app to generate Phrases  and have the posibility to share to twitter
+ This project is an app to generate Phrases  and have the posibility to share to twitter.